Alexhuszagh/alexhuszagh.github.com/_posts/2017-03-05-measuring-boost-multiindex-performance.md

 # Conclusion

-In general, the hashmap implementations (sequenced) of Boost MultiIndex are superior to the STL containers, both in memory (data not shown) and lookup time.
-Similarly, using MinGW, the ordered MultiIndex containers outperform their STL counterparts for both memory and lookup speed.
-However, with Clang and GCC, although the MultiIndex containers use less memory than their ordered STL counterparts, they have worse lookup times, and this performance gap increases with container size.
-Overall, MultiIndex is an excellent drop-in replacement for unordered containers, but suffers severe performance defects for ordered indexes.
+In general, the hashmap implementations (sequenced) of Boost MultiIndex are superior to the STL containers, both in memory (data not shown) and iteration time.
+Similarly, using MinGW, the ordered MultiIndex containers outperform their STL counterparts for both memory and iteration speed.
+However, with Clang and GCC, although the MultiIndex containers use less memory than their ordered STL counterparts, they have worse iteration times, and this performance gap increases with container size.
+Overall, MultiIndex is an excellent drop-in replacement for unordered containers, but suffers severe performance defects for ordered index iteration.

+This gap between the ordered and unordered index iteration is trouble, since Boost's documentation states precisely the opposite.

 [multiindex-performance]:   http://www.boost.org/doc/libs/1_50_0/libs/multi_index/doc/performance.html#tests
 [szborows]:                 https://szborows.blogspot.com/2015/04/real-boostmultiindex-performance.html